 What are Fantasy Games?

-Have you ever dreamed of what it would be like to own your own professional sports team?
+Have you ever dreamed of what it would be like to manage your own professional sports team?
 Fantasy games are a way to live out that dream.
 And, to make things easier, all fantasy games are fundamentally the same - real athletes and their real-life performances are used to generate points for fantasy teams in fantasy leagues.

 Then throughout the season, you will set your line-up based on how well you think "your" players will perform.
 The statistics your positional players generate in their real games are collected, and fantasy points are awarded based on these numbers.
 The better your players perform, the more fantasy points accrue for your fantasy team.